Wages and earnings

 Earnings under the Veterans' Vocational Rehabilitation Scheme (VVRS)

 Income earned while participating in the VVRS may be subject to protection provisions.
 This means that earnings from employment may be disregarded while a person is participating in the VVRS.
-Protection provisions may apply to eligible veterans in receipt of an invalidity service pension.
+Protection provisions may apply to eligible veterans in receipt of Service Pension Invalidity.
 For further information, refer to Veterans' Vocational Rehabilitation Scheme.Back to top

 Salary sacrifice is an arrangement by which an employee agrees to forego part of their salary or wages in return for their employer providing benefits of a similar value.
 When a portion of salary is sacrificed into a fringe benefit – the lease of a car, superannuation or other benefit – the fringe benefit is a valuable consideration and therefore the salary amount that is sacrificed in order to obtain it is not exempt from assessment as income.

-There are two exceptions.
+There are 2 exceptions.
 These include the value of board or lodging provided by the employer or salary sacrificed to obtain additional leave.Back to top

 When you are granted an income support pension or payment and periodically after that, you will be notified of your obligations.
 You will be required to tell us within 14 days (or 28 days if you live overseas or receive remote area allowance) of changes to your circumstances that might affect the rate of income support or payment pension you receive, or your eligibility to receive that pension or payment.
 These obligations apply equally to trustees.